Riverside White Collar Crimes Attorney

 Most, but not all white-collar crimes involve money.
-White-collar crimes are non-violent in nature and mostly are financially motivated.
+White-collar crimes are non-violent in nature and most are financially motivated.
 Even though these crimes do not seem dangerous, there are dedicated state and federal units that vigorously prosecute these alleged offenses.
 The government often has an entire team that includes prosecutors and forensic investigators following what they believe to be a money trail.

 White-collar crime cases are often much more complex than violent crimes.
 There are usually bank records and reams of communications and emails to sift through.
 Prosecutors seemingly have endless resources to do this on their own when they are investigating a potential defendant.
 When the government has filed white-collar indictments, they usually come after a long investigation.